apposed/jaunch/README.md

 then responsible for outputting the following things via its stdout:

 1. Number of lines of output.
-2. Directive for the native launcher to perform (LAUNCH, CANCEL, or an error message).
+2. Directive for the native launcher to perform, or else an error message to display.
+   - `LIBJVM` to launch a JVM program using [JNI] functions (e.g. [`JNI_CreateJavaVM`]).
+   - `LIBPYTHON` to launch a Python program using Python's [Stable ABI] (e.g. [`Py_BytesMain`]).
+   - `CANCEL` to launch nothing.
-3. Path to libjvm native library.
+3. Path to runtime native library (libjvm or libpython).
-4. Number of arguments to the JVM.
+4. Number of arguments to the runtime (Python or JVM).
-5. List of JVM arguments, one per line.
+5. List of arguments to the runtime, one per line.
+6. Main program to run.
+   - For Python programs: path to Python script on the file system.
-6. Main class to run, in slash-separated (not dot-separated) format.
+   - For JVM programs: Fully qualified main class name in slash-separated (not dot-separated) format.
-7. Number of arguments to the main class.
+7. Number of arguments to the main program.
 8. List of main arguments, one per line.

 To deliver this output, the configurator must do the following things:

-* Decide which Java to use.
+* Decide which runtime installation to use.
-* Decide which main class to run.
+* Decide which main program to run.
-* Decide how to transform the user arguments into JVM and/or main arguments.
+* Decide how to transform the user arguments into runtime and/or main arguments.

-If your application's needs along these lines are relatively minimal&mdash;e.g. if you bundle a JDK in a known location, and always pass all user arguments as main arguments&mdash;you would likely not even need Jaunch's Kotlin/configurator code at all; you could write your own simple jaunch configurator as a shell script and/or batch file.
+If your application's needs along these lines are relatively minimal&mdash;e.g. if you bundle a JDK in a known location, and always pass all user arguments as main arguments&mdash;you would likely not even need Jaunch's Kotlin/configurator code at all;
+you could write your own simple jaunch configurator as a shell script and/or batch file.

 However, Jaunch was designed to satisfy the needs of applications with more complex command line functionality, which is where the Kotlin configurator comes in.
 It reads declarative TOML configuration files, which define how Jaunch will make the above decisions.
 The TOML configuration is its own layer of the architecture, which is best learned by reading the [jaunch.toml](jaunch.toml) file directly.
 With this design, the behavior of Jaunch can be heavily customized without needing to modify source code and rebuild.
 And for applications that need it, there can be multiple different native launchers in the application base directory that all share the same jaunch configurator native binaries with different TOML configurations.

 ## Alternatives

 As so often in technology, there are so many.
 And yet nothing that does what this program does!

+### Other Java launching approaches

-### Executable JAR file
+#### Executable JAR file

 * Pros:
   * Simple: double-click the JAR.